 Setup

-A short breakdown of my setup, the hardware and software I use for creating and doing everyday work.
+A short breakdown of what I use in my life and work.

 Hardware